JBZoo/CSV-Blueprint/README.md

 * Handle empty files and files with only a header row, or only with one line of data.
 One column wthout header is also possible.
 * Using multiple schemas for one csv file.
 * Inheritance of schemas, rules and columns.
 Define parent schema and override some rules in the child schemas.
 Make it DRY and easy to maintain.
-* Validate syntax and options in the schema file.
-It's important to know if the schema file is valid and can be used for validation.
 * If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
 * Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").
 * Extending with custom rules and custom report formats.
 Plugins?